U.S. flag

 There is no known increased risk during pregnancy for a woman with an NKX2-1-related disorder.

-Prior to pregnancy or early in gestation, it is recommended that a woman work with her physician to determine the safety for the fetus of the use of any medication she is taking for chorea.
+Prior to pregnancy or early in gestation, it is recommended that a woman work with her physician to determine whether any medication she is taking for chorea is safe for the fetus.

 Therapies Under Investigation